Privacy Analysis of Windows 10 Enterprise at Telemetry Level 0

 1. Setup

 Since all telemetry communication is encrypted, we need to perform a man-in-the-middle attack.
-To do this we use a Raspberry Pi 3, which is a single-board computer the size of a credit card.
+To achieve this, we used a Raspberry Pi 3, which is a single-board computer the size of a credit card.
 Our focus is to identify and analyze the traffic of a Windows 10 client with the most restrictive privacy settings activated.
 Some Windows 10 versions (Enterprise, Education, and IoT Core editions) support an additional telemetry level, telemetry level 0: security.
 We use a Windows 10 Enterprise client (Version 1607 – Build 14393.447) and activate this level.
 In our setup, we use a newly installed Windows 10 Enterprise client without any additional software.
 The privacy settings are set to the most restrictive values according to the TechNet article Manage connections from Windows operating system components to Microsoft service.
 Our final Setup is shown in the following figure:

 Test Setup